 This project is part of NIST’s ongoing effort to help labs detect and identify synthetic opioids and other drugs efficiently, reliably, and safely.
-If you have any questions, please contact DARTdata@nist.gov.
+If you have any questions, please contact DARTdata [at] nist.gov.

 The development of methods, software tools, and resources for forensic laboratories using DART-MS or other AI-MS techniques is a collaborative effort between the Surface and Trace Chemical Analysis Group (STCAG), the Mass Spectrometry Data Center (MSDC), and practicing forensic laboratories across the country.
 These efforts are aimed at addressing many of the common roadblocks for adoption of new technologies by forensic laboratories including development of instrumental methods, validation procedures, workflows, spectral databases, and data analysis tools.
-The goal of this work is to create and provide these resources to the community.
+Through these efforts we aim to provide these key needs to the community.

 *ANY MENTION OF COMMERCIAL PRODUCTS WITHIN NIST WEB PAGES IS FOR INFORMATION ONLY; IT DOES NOT IMPLY RECOMMENDATION OR ENDORSEMENT BY NIST.